Appalachia: Early history

 Native American hunter-gatherers first arrived in what is now Appalachia over 16,000 years ago.
 The earliest discovered site is the Meadowcroft Rockshelter in Washington County, Pennsylvania, which some scientists claim is pre-Clovis culture.
 Several other Archaic period (8000–1000 BC) archaeological sites have been identified in the region, such as the St. Albans site in West Virginia and the Icehouse Bottom site in Tennessee.
 The presence of Africans in the Appalachian Mountains dates back to the 16th century with the arrival of European colonists.
 Enslaved Africans were first brought to America during the 16th-century Spanish expeditions to the mountainous regions of the South.
 In 1526 enslaved Africans were brought to the Pee Dee River region of western North Carolina by Spanish explorer Lucas Vazquez de Ayllõn.
 Enslaved Africans also accompanied the expeditions of Fernando de Soto in 1540 and Juan Pardo in 1566, who both traveled through Appalachia.

 The de Soto and Pardo expeditions explored the mountains of South Carolina, North Carolina, Tennessee, and Georgia, and encountered complex agrarian societies consisting of Muskogean-speaking inhabitants.
-De Soto indicated that much of the region west of the mountains was part of the domain of Coosa, a paramount chiefdom centered around a village complex in northern Georgia.
+De Soto indicated that much of the region west of the mountains was part of the domain of Coosa, a country centered around a village complex in northern Georgia.
 By the time English explorers arrived in Appalachia in the late 17th century, the central part of the region was controlled by Algonquian tribes (namely the Shawnee), and the southern part of the region was controlled by the Cherokee.
 The French based in modern-day Quebec also made inroads into the northern areas of the region in modern-day New York state and Pennsylvania.
 By the mid-18th century the French had outposts such as Fort Duquesne and Fort Le Boeuf controlling the access points of the Allegheny River and upper Ohio River valleys after exploration by Celeron de Bienville.